rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

 #### Continuous indexation in Neo4j

-Linkurious can be configured to use an instance of ElasticSearch that it's automatically kept in sync with Neo4j.
+Linkurious can be configured to use an instance of ElasticSearch that it is automatically kept in sync with Neo4j.
 To do so, retrieve the two JAR files called respectively:

   * graphaware-neo4j-to-elasticsearch-3.0.x.y.z-SNAPSHOT.jar